Can I Buy Treasury Bonds on Fidelity?

 - Yield to maturity

 A depth-of-book icon also appears in the search results.
-Click it to see various bid and ask prices for different quantities.
-This information matters because larger quantities may have lower prices, or a specific price might only be valid for a certain number of bonds.
-Different price levels can also have unique minimum purchase sizes.
+Click this icon to display bid and ask prices at different quantities.
+This detail matters because larger quantities may sometimes receive lower prices, or a specific price may only be available for a limited number of bonds.
+Different price levels can also have different minimum purchase requirements.

 Treasury Bond Profiles

-The description of a debt instrument, including coupon rate and maturity date, is hyperlinked in the results.
-To view a more detailed description, click on the link.
+The description of each debt security, including its coupon rate and maturity date, is linked in the search results.
+To open a more complete profile for the security, click on the link.

 - First settlement date